What To Do Before Fermenting At Home

 - Which weights to use

 - And my personal favorite system!

-The process of fermenting may seem overwhelming at first, but it’s actually quite simple once you’ve gotten the swing of things.
-Also, it’s worth noting that homemade ferments generally have more than eight times the amount of probiotics as an entire bottle of store bought supplements!
+The process of fermenting may seem overwhelming at first, but it’s actually quite simple once you get the hang of things.
+Also, it’s worth noting that homemade ferments generally have more than eight times the amount of probiotics as an entire bottle of store-bought supplements!